 If the tuna is being used for expensive sushi, the spinal cord is then reamed by hand with thick-gauge wire.
 This commercialization of the Japanese method called Ike Jime on fishing boats has happened for one reason: profit.
 An unstressed tuna will be worth a fortune at auction.
 A Burned Tuna is easy to spot for inspectors when the fish is brought home to the market.

 Burned Tuna meat is easy for the trained eye to spot—it’s pale and mushy, unsuitable for high-end sushi.
 Burned Tuna is one that has exhausted itself online before it is landed and makes it onboard the vessel.
-Farmers have known this rule for many years that a cow, pig, or even a chicken need to feel relaxed before it is slaughtered, otherwise, the meat will be degraded.
+Farmers have known this rule for many years that a cow, pig, or even a chicken needs to feel relaxed before it is slaughtered, otherwise, the meat will be degraded.
 What the Japanese learned is that fish are no different.

 But even we as a layman can see those signs and act on them.
 Exhaustion creates high levels of lactic acid that can be potentially fatal.
 Also, large fish have a problem with overheated muscles that actually begin to break down in the course of a long fight.